deathworlders/online/content/books/deathworlders/chapter-23-back-down-earth.md

 "He was fucking furious, bro."

 "Surprised he didn't tie your ass in a pretzel."
-Titan said.
+TITAN said.
 "Fuck, he's gonna have a face like Armageddon landing when he gets back…"

 "Yup."
 John agreed.